pragmatic-data/pragmatic-data-platform/macros/in_out/README.md

 {%- set cfg = fromyaml(ingestion_cfg) -%}

 {{ pragmatic_data.run_csv_ingestion(
-    landing_table_dict = landing_config,
+    landing_table_dict = cfg.landing_table,
-    ingestion_dict     = ingest_config,
+    ingestion_dict     = cfg.ingestion,
-    recreate_table     = true
+    recreate_table     = false
 ) }}
 ```
 The above example illustrates how you can easily provide the required parameter to ingest data in a landing
 table in a declarative way using YAML.

-The example also highlighta that most values can be set once and for all the Landing Tables of a source system,
+The example also highlights that most values can be set once and for all the Landing Tables of a source system,
 using the macros created in the setup, with **only THREE parameters** having to be **specific for each LT**:
 - the name of the landing table itself
 - the pattern to select the files to be loaded in the LT